 Feng Shui is not a religion, it is a practice.
 Similar to many martial arts, its principles have roots in ancient philosophy, and in the case of Feng Shui this includes Taoism and Buddhism.
 Practitioners of different Feng Shui disciplines may use images and practices gathered from many cultures around the world.
 The beauty of Feng Shui is that it is compatible with any religion or spiritual practice you keep.
 Feng Shui employs both metaphor and intention - so the more meaningful your adjustments are to you, the more powerful they will be in your life.

-Feng Shui schools and schools of thought but may have different approaches, but they all work toward the same objectives.
+Feng Shui schools may have different approaches, but they all work toward the same objectives.
 They are each based on different but equally valid concepts or tools.
 There are primarily three schools: 1) BTB or “Black Hat” School, which uses a tool called a bagua for adjustments and placement (simplistically, a map based off of the entrance or doorway to an overall space).
 2) Compass School, which uses compass directions (North, South, East, West) for adjustments and placement.
 3) Form School, which works with architectural or landscape shapes.
-We recommend that you investigate different schools and schools of thought, find the system or practitioner that resonates with you and your environment’s needs, and focus on that practice.
+We recommend that you investigate different schools of thought to find the system or practitioner that resonates with you and your environment’s needs, and focus on that practice.

 FSIM is consciously an inclusive Feng Shui community.
 We do not designate one school of thought or actual school of Feng Shui to be better or the only correct one.
 Many of our practitioner members have been trained in more than one school of Feng Shui.